 The traditional way to take on an Apprentice is to go through the college.
 Many companies who are new to taking on Apprentices may find it as a simpler option instead of doing further research into training providers.
 The college’s offer a wide range of Apprenticeship qualifications and screen candidates within the college.
 With college apprenticeships, the learner is required to attend the College once a week to be taught in a classroom environment.
 This may work well for a business that would like the training to all be done externally.
 So when they are in the workplace, the apprentice will be completely focused on their daily tasks.
 However, the college’s average Ofsted rating is Grade 3/4 which means they are rated satisfactory or below.
 This rating comes down to the overall quality of training.

 Independent Training Providers

-If you decide to go down the route of using an Independent training provider the process will be different in comparison to the college.
-Independent training providers provide more of a bespoke service to you and the learner.
-For each apprentice who is signed with them they assign an assessor who delivers the one-on-one training in the workplace.
-This means that the assessor knows exactly where the learner is up to with the Apprenticeship coursework and if they need any extra assistance in a certain area they are able to use the session to focus on that.
-On average the assessor will come out to the workplace at least once a month for a 2-4 hour session.
-The training provider will discuss which times work best for you as a company for your convenience.
-We work with independent grade 1/2 training providers meaning they are rated either outstanding or good by Ofsted.
+If you decide to go down the route of using an Independent training provider, the process will be different in comparison to the college.
+Independent training providers have more of a bespoke service to you and the learner.
+For each apprentice who is signed with them, they are assigned a tutor who delivers the one-on-one training in the workplace.
+This means that the tutor knows exactly where the learner is up to within the Apprenticeship.
+The tutor also provides advice on coursework or if they need any extra assistance in certain areas.
+On average the assessor will either come out to the workplace at least once a month for a 2-4 hour session, or catch up online via Microsoft Teams.

 Making a decision

-Researching each training provider is key!
-It is important that you gather all the information taking into account how often you need your apprentice present in the workplace and how often you want the training provider to come in.
-Testimonials and reviews are a great way to see how the training provider has performed in the past and get a better understanding from unbiased opinions.
+Researching each college or training provider is key!
+Each college and training provider may deliver the apprenticeship differently, so understanding their business module is important.
+Take into account how often you need your apprentice present in the workplace and how often you want the training provider to come in.
+Testimonials and reviews are a great way to see how they have performed in the past and get a better understanding from unbiased opinions.